Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: The Backbone of Neural Networks: Training Data

 \subsection{Concluding Remarks and Outlook}

 To summarize, in recent years, data generation, documentation, and publication have received attention, addressing the need for robust training datasets and reliable research outcomes.
 Our survey of existing datasets also shows that eight datasets are derived from experimental testbeds.
-The use case for sharing experimental data is stronger than that for synthetic data, primarily because wet lab experiments are more challenging to reproduce than simulations.
+The use case for sharing experimental data is stronger than for synthetic data, primarily because wet-lab experiments are more challenging to reproduce than simulations.
 Additionally, dataset publication still requires more extensive and comprehensive documentation practices.
-Recommendations, e.g., as published in \cite{gebru2021datasheets}, are in the direction of standardizing dataset publication but still require a broader practice within the research community.

-We also identify further research directions towards the connections between testbeds and the training and deployment of {NNs} as follows.
+In this topic, we also identify further research directions towards the connections between testbeds and the training and deployment of {NNs} as follows: